robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. Add an `XR Grab Interactable` component to the sphere
 2. Select both `Left Hand` and `Right Hand` and add an `XR Direct Interactor` component to them
 3. Also add a `Sphere Collider` component to both hands and set its `Radius: 0.2` and toggle on `Is Trigger`.

+At this point you should be able to build and run to grab the ball *I wasn't able to get this to work*